Epilepsy in Cats

 The type of care prescribed to cats isn’t too different than what might work best for humans.
 It’s a matter of the current health conditions and what the body responds to.
 It may not be the same for every cat and you may have to try various methods before finding a treatment that works.

-In addition to acupuncture, cannabinoid nutrition may also serve as a complementary treatment for you pet, if they are facing pain and discomfort.
+In addition to acupuncture, hemp nutrition may also serve as a complementary treatment for you pet, if they are facing pain and discomfort.
 It is organic and safe to use in combination with your pet’s current diet or medication.
 When looking for alternative therapies and treatments for your cat, consider new methods available.
 You may be surprised what your cat responds to the most.

 Cat Epilepsy Prevention